HansUXdev/Codedrops-NationBuild-Theme/README.md

 With that said, THIS IS HIGHLY UNSTABLE and I strongly discourage using grunt if you do not have experiance with it...

+## Cool Features
+1).
+Dashboard for admins (partially working... )
+( may require looping liquid through inline javascript objects in hansmcmurdydev-_1-theme-js.html)

+2).
+Lots of other cool goodies inspired from codedrops...

 ## TO-DO
 1. Finish Theme...
 2. Finalize grunt tasks